danielyxie/bitburner/doc/source/netscript/hacknetnodeapi/hashCost.rst

 .. js:function:: hashCost(upgName)

     :RAM cost: 0 GB
     :param string upgName: Name of upgrade to get the cost of.
 Must be an exact match
+    :returns: Number of hashes required for the specified upgrade.
+The name of the upgrade must be an exact match.

     .. note:: This function is only applicable for Hacknet Servers (the upgraded version of a Hacknet Node).

-    Returns the number of hashes required for the specified upgrade.
-The name of the upgrade must be an exact match.

     Example:

     .. code:: javascript

-        var upgradeName = "Sell for Corporation Funds";
+        upgradeName = "Sell for Corporation Funds";
         if (hacknet.numHashes() > hacknet.hashCost(upgradeName)) {
             hacknet.spendHashes(upgName);
         }